CM4all/workshop/doc/index.rst

 (:samp:`@reboot` is not supported.)

+Additionally, :samp:`hourly` can be preceded by a positive integral number to multiply the interval; e.g. :samp:`@2hourly` runs every two hours and :samp:`@24hourly` is equal to :samp:`@daily`.
+This allows running a job in custom intervals without having to hard-code the minute - e.g. :samp:`2hourly` is better than ":samp:`0 */2 * * *`" because it allows Workshop to choose an arbitrary delay within those two hours.

 The special schedule ":samp:`@once`" can be used to execute a job once instead of periodically.
 It will be executed as soon as possible, and never again.